Feyerabend/obsolete/STRUCT.md

 it is best suited for routines (methods) that do not depend on themselves the structure of the list, but cope with (only) enumerations.

-BröAnother example of administration of data that can do without the structure is an implementation of a stack.
+Another example of administration of data that can do without the structure is an implementation of a stack.
 Listing 3.3 shows a class which uses both the Node and Iterator classes from Listing 3.2.